oracle-livelabs/apex/apex-workflows/add-human-tasks/4-add-human-tasks.md

 ## Introduction

-In this lab, we will explore the process of creating Human Tasks using the Approvals Component in Oracle APEX.
-Human Tasks are essential steps in our Doctor Appointment Workflow, requiring manual approval, rejection, or completion by either the Doctor or the Patient.
-Specifically, we will focus on tasks such as **Send Appointment Request To Doctor**, **Raise Invoice Request For Patient**, and **Raise Feedback Request For Patient**.
+In this lab, you will explore the process of creating Human Tasks using the Approvals Component in Oracle APEX.
+Human Tasks are essential steps in Doctor Appointment Workflow, requiring manual approval, rejection, or completion by either the Doctor or the Patient.
+Specifically, you will focus on tasks such as **Send Appointment Request To Doctor**, **Raise Invoice Request For Patient**, and **Raise Feedback Request For Patient**.

 The above steps correspond to Human Task Activities.
-Before using them in the workflow, we use the Approvals Component to create the task definitions.
+Before using them in the workflow, you use the Approvals Component to create the task definitions.

 ### Objectives